Changes in Class Schedules

 Repeat Enrollment in Courses

 The repeat policy that is applied to repeated courses depends on the date of the final course attempt.
 Information on prior repeat policies can be found here.
-For courses repeated during the 2015-2020 school years the following policy applies:
+For courses repeated during the 2015 and future school years the following policy applies:

 Students may repeat courses regardless of the original grade earned in the course.
 However, the most current grade earned will be the only one calculated in the grade point average, even if it is not the highest grade.
 For the repeat policy to be implemented, the UCM course must have the same prefix/number and course content.
 Courses which are repeatable for additional credit (as noted in the course description) such as Special Projects/Topics and Internships/Practica are not eligible for the repeat policy because the course content varies each semester.
 For courses repeated at transfer institutions, the course must articulate to the original UCM course that was completed.